 Small-mammal community

+We assessed patterns of small mammal diversity and structure using both rarefaction-based richness estimates and network analysis.
+To quantify and compare species richness across land use types while accounting for unequal sampling effort, we used individual-based rarefaction (IBR) implemented via the mobr package54,55.
+Species richness was rarefied to 10 individuals the minimum common sample size across habitats—to provide standardised estimates of alpha diversity for comparison.
+These rarefied estimates were also evaluated against null models of species abundance distributions to assess deviations from expected patterns under random community assembly.

-Species contact networks were reconstructed from the trapping data.
-Capture-mark-recapture (CMR) methods have previously been used to identify space-sharing by individuals29,61,62.
-In our study system, a CMR design was not feasible due to the risk of releasing an infected animal back into a human community.
-Therefore, we considered that rodents experience direct or indirect contact with other rodents through detections at trapping locations that overlap in both time and space45.
-We assumed these potential contacts were sufficient to transmit LASV if they were trapped within a buffer zone of 30 meter radius (2,828 m2) from the location of the trap during the same 4 trap night session.
-The 30 meter buffer was chosen to encompass the typical home range of an individual.
-A key assumption underlying this approach is that an individual was trapped at the center of their home range62.
-This buffer was applied uniformly across species, assuming that all species shared the same home range size.
+Species space-sharing networks were reconstructed from the trapping data.
+Capture-mark-recapture (CMR) methods have previously been used to identify space-sharing by individuals38,56,57.
+In our study system, a CMR design was not feasible due to study communities concerns around the risk of releasing an infected animal.
+Therefore, we considered that spatial and temporal co-occurrence proxies direct or indirect contacts with other small-mammals37.
+We assumed these potential contacts were sufficient to transmit LASV if they were trapped within a species specific buffer zone centered on the location of the trap during the same 4 trap night session.
+A key assumption underlying this approach is that an individual was trapped at the center of their home range57.

-We evaluated the appropriateness of selecting 30 meters as the buffer radius for the primary analysis using the HomeRange R package (version 1.0.2)63.
-Four rodent species from our study system had available home range data: M. natalensis (our primary species of interest), Lemnisomys striatus, Mus musculus and Rattus rattus.
-The 30 meter buffer is expected to encompass the entire home range of M. natelensis (mean home range = 419m2) and more than 50% of the area of the home range of the remaining species (L. striatus = 83%, M. musculus = 92%, R. rattus = 52%) (Supplementary Figure 1).
-We further assessed the impact of this assumption on produced contact networks by performing pre-specified sensitivity analyses with buffer radii of 15 and 50 meters.
+We obtained species specific buffer radii for the primary analysis using the HomeRange R package (version 1.0.2)58.
+Five rodent species from our study system had available home range data: M. natalensis (median home range radii = 10.6m), Mus musculus (9.6m), Lemnisomys striatus (8m), Lophuromys sikapusi (8.4m), and Rattus rattus (29.3m).
+For detected species with no species level home range data, Praomys rostratus (7.2m), Mus setulosus (9.6m), Crocidura spp (7.2m) and Hylomyscus simus (7.7m) we used the genus level median home range.
+For the sole species with no available home range data, Malacomys edwardsi we used a conservative estimate of 17m.
+We further assessed the impact of this assumption on produced contact networks by performing pre-specified sensitivity analyses with buffer radii of 15, 30 and 50 meters.

 Networks were constructed from observed animals (nodes) and the presence or absence of contact between them (edges).
 Data were aggregated by land use type and sampling visit, producing a potential 32 distinct networks from 201 trapping grid, village and visit combinations (see Figure 1B for an example network).
 However, as no rodents were detected in three networks derived from forest sites, only 29 networks were used in subsequent analysis.

-We first explored the properties of these networks, stratified by land use type, reporting species richness (number of different species), the number of nodes (number of individual animals), the number of edges (number of contacts between individual animals), mean node degree (i.e., the mean number of connections to other nodes for each animal), and mean betweenness centrality (i.e., the mean number of times a node lies on the shortest path between other nodes).
+We first explored the properties of these networks, stratified by land use type, the number of nodes (number of individual animals), the number of edges (number of contacts between individual animals), mean node degree (i.e., the mean number of connections to other nodes for each animal), and mean betweenness centrality (i.e., the mean number of times a node lies on the shortest path between other nodes).
 Descriptions of degree were reported at the global (i.e., network-level) and node-level.
 We then describe the contact networks stratified by small mammal species, reporting the degree distribution of contacts by species and investigating differences across the land use gradient.
 Finally, we explore the species-level network characteristics by reporting the proportion of contacts each species has with other species (i.e., the proportion of total inter- and intra-specific contacts) stratified by land use.

 Modelling the probablity of inter- and intra-specific contact rates in Mastomys natalensis across a land use gradient